Lily Pad Platform

 - Crash Bandicoot (1996): The two river-based levels both contain lily pad platforms amongst the obstacles.
 They sink almost immediately, serving as temporary platforms.

 - In Ōkami, you can make your own by drawing on water with your celestial brush.
+While you can swim on lava, lily pads won't last on it.

 - A common sight in Golden Sun games.